GVR Report cover Internet of Things in Healthcare Market Size, Share & Trends Report

 • Industry: Healthcare

-The global internet of things in healthcare market size was valued at USD 252.1 billion in 2022 and is expected to expand at a compound annual growth rate (CAGR) of 16.8% from 2023 to 2030.
-The market is driven by the increasing usage of smartphones, smart devices, and wearables to monitor patients.
-Also, the increasing adoption of remote patient monitoring for improved out-of-hospital care boosts the market.
-Along with this, rising investments in implementing digital technologies in healthcare institutions, and the emergence of connected care are the key factors boosting industry growth.
-Technological advancements and the growing geriatric population coupled with the rising prevalence of chronic conditions are also positively impacting the market expansion.
+The global internet of things in healthcare market was valued at USD 44.21 billion in 2023 and is expected to grow at a compound annual growth rate (CAGR) of 21.2% from 2024 to 2030.
+The market is driven by increasing usage of smartphones, smart devices, and wearables to monitor patients.
+Moreover, increasing adoption of remote patient monitoring for improved out-of-hospital care boosts the market.

-Increasing applications of smart devices and wearables in healthcare, such as glucometer, tablets, smartphones, smartwatches and headphones, heartrate cuff, bands and others, is expanding the scope of internet of things, especially in healthcare as they give special attention to access the patients remotely.
-Moreover, the tracker system in these devices enables to access patients in emergency by sending emergency alerts to seek medical help.
-Technological advancements in smartphone technology for improving disease diagnosis are anticipated to drive the growth of the internet of things in the healthcare market.
-Moreover, smartphones offer benefits such as large storage capacity, ease of use, and portability, making them an optimal solution for monitoring and diagnostic services.
+Increasing applications of smart devices and wearables in healthcare, such as glucometer, tablets, smartphones, smartwatches and headphones, heartrate cuff, bands, and others, is expanding the scope of Internet of Things, especially in healthcare as they give special attention to access the patients remotely.
+Moreover, the tracker system in these devices enables access to emergency patients by sending emergency alerts to seek medical help.
+Technological advancements in smartphone technology for improving disease diagnosis are anticipated to drive the growth of Internet of Things in the healthcare market.
+Moreover, smartphones offer advantages such as ease of use, portability, large storage capacity, and making them an optimal solution for diagnostic and monitoring services.

 High penetration of smartphones is also one of the significant factors boosting the growth of internet of things in healthcare market.
-As per The Mobile Economy 2022, smartphone penetration was 67% of the global population in 2021 and is expected to reach 85% by 2025.
-Increase in the number of mobile subscriptions is also contributing to an increase in the demand for IoT solutions.
-Rise in the number of mobile subscriptions in emerging economies such as India, China, Indonesia, Bangladesh, and some African & Latin American countries is expected to further drive the market growth.
-In addition, continuous improvements in network infrastructure and growing network coverage are also creating opportunities for the key players to grow in the market.
-Moreover, the usage of mobile devices is rising among physicians.
+As per The Mobile Economy 2022, smartphone penetration was 67% of the global population in 2021 and is expected to reach 70% by 2025.
+An increase in number of mobile subscriptions is also contributing to an increase in the demand for IoT solutions.
+A rise in number of mobile subscriptions in emerging economies such as India, China, Indonesia, Bangladesh, and some African & Latin American countries is expected to further drive the market growth.
+In addition, continuous improvements in network infrastructure and growing network coverage are also creating opportunities for key players to grow in the market.
+Moreover, usage of mobile devices is rising among physicians.

-Global Internet of Things in Healthcare Market share, by End-use, 2022 (%)
+Internet of Things in Healthcare Market Concentration & Characteristics

 End-use Insights

-The hospitals and clinics segment captured the highest revenue share of 55.4% in 2022.
-Improved operational and functional efficiency gained by hospitals due to IoT is a key factor propelling the growth of the market.
-For instance, these solutions help hospitals in the management of real-time communication, medical records & billing, hospital workflows, and medication compliance improving overall operational efficiency.
+The hospitals and clinics segment captured largest revenue share 2023.
+Improved operational and functional efficiency gained by hospitals due to IoT is a key factor propelling growth of the market.
+For instance, these solutions help hospitals in management of real-time communication, medical records & billing, hospital workflows, and medication compliance improving overall operational efficiency.
 In addition, IoT solutions allow enhanced treatment outcomes, disease management, and patient experience leading to improved care delivery.
-Moreover, increasing investments by hospitals for accelerating the adoption of digital technology is another factor contributing to the segment share.
+Moreover, increasing investments by hospitals for accelerating the adoption of digital technology is another factor contributing to segment share.

-The clinical research organizations (CROs) segment is anticipated to expand at a significant pace with a CAGR of 17.0%.
-The rising implementation of IoT solutions for enhancing the accuracy of clinical research is a major factor fuelling the segment.
-CROs have augmented the widespread use of these solutions for improving patient retention and recruitment process, which are potential issues in clinical research.
+Clinical research organizations (CROs) segment is anticipated to grow at a significant pace with fastest CAGR over the forecast period.
+Rising implementation of IoT solutions for enhancing accuracy of clinical research is a major factor fuelling the segment.
+CROs have augmented widespread use of these solutions for improving patient retention and recruitment process, which are potential issues in clinical research.
 Hence, these capabilities are estimated to drive the segment during the forecast period.

 Regional Insights

-Asia Pacific is anticipated to witness the fastest growth over the forecast period.
-This is due to the improvement in healthcare infrastructure & increase in healthcare expenditure in developing Asian countries, owing to the growth in the adoption of advanced technology to cut down medical costs & streamline hospital workflow, are the key drivers of demand for IoT in healthcare in the region.
+Asia Pacific region is anticipated to witness fastest growth over the forecast period, owing to the improvement in healthcare infrastructure & increase in healthcare expenditure in developing Asian countries, owing to growth in adoption of advanced technology to cut down medical costs & streamline hospital workflow, are key drivers of demand for IoT in healthcare in the region.
 Moreover, several government initiatives and supportive programs are also boosting the adoption of such technologies.
-For instance, in Australia, the state, as well as the federal government, support healthcare IT at their level.
-State-level programs, such as HealthSmart, and nationwide programs, such as HealthConnect, are examples of government programs undertaken to increase the integration of IoT solutions in healthcare.
+For instance, in Australia, the state and federal government support healthcare IT at their level.
+State-level programs, such as HealthSmart, and nationwide programs, such as HealthConnect, are examples of government programs undertaken to increase integration of IoT solutions in healthcare.

 • Medtronic